 Each year, Seattle-area patients suffer from medical mistakes which result in serious injuries or death.
-Nationally, there are more than 1.3 million injuries caused by medical negligence and more than 180,000 deaths because of medical mistakes each year.
+Nationally, there are more than 1.3 million injuries caused by medical malpractice and negligence and more than 180,000 deaths because of medical mistakes each year.

 A study released in October 2005 by Aon and American Society of Healthcare Risk Management reported on the frequency and severity of medical malpractice claims.
 Key findings of the study included: